903.8 freeway and expressway guide signs

 Guidance.
 The verbiage on the Interchange Sequence sign should appear on the appropriate advance and exit guide signs for sign continuity.

 Interchange Sequence signs should be located in the median or placed on a bridge whenever possible.
 After the first of the series, Interchange Sequence signs should be placed approximately midway between interchanges.
-This will allows two signs (one for each direction of traffic) to be placed back to back on the same truss.
+This will allow two signs (one for each direction of traffic) to be placed back to back on the same truss.
 Since the signs are usually back-to-back, a butterfly truss should be installed in the median of divided highways.
 Barrier protection should be used according to EPG 617 Traffic Barrier.

 Standard.
 Interchange Sequence signs located in the median shall be installed at overhead sign height.